-Downsampling: From each EEG channel, after bandpass filtering, discrete signals x[n], $n=1,\ldots,N$ are obtained through the discretization of the continuous signal $x_c(nT_s)$ with $T_s=1/f_s$ as the sampling period and f_s as the sampling frequency.
-To detect a possible change in EEG, usually a time-windowed portion of the EEG signal time-locked to the presentation of each stimulus is extracted.
+a) Downsampling: From each EEG channel, after bandpass filtering, discrete signals x [n], n = 1, ..., N are obtained through the discretization of the continuous signal $x_c (nT_s)$ with $T_s = 1/f_s$ as the sampling period and f_s as the sampling frequency.
+To detect a possible change in EEG, usually a timewindowed portion of the EEG signal time-locked to the presentation of each stimulus is extracted.
 Then, based on the sampling frequency, a high dimensional data vector is obtained from each channel.
-A very common way to decrease the dimensionality is downsampling, i.e., $x_d[n] = x[nM]$ where M is the reduction factor.
-M is chosen to prevent aliasing, based on the cut-off frequency f_c of the bandpass filter such that $f_c M/f_s \le 1/2$.
+A very common way to decrease the dimensionality is downsampling, i.e., $x_d [n] = x [nM]$ where M is the reduction factor.
+M is chosen to prevent aliasing, based on the cut-off frequency f_c of the bandpass filter such that $f_c M/f_s \leq 1/2$.

-Moving average filtering: An alternative or additional dimensionality reduction technique to downsampling is moving average filtering.
-For every channel, the signal, x[n], $n=1,\ldots,N$, is partitioned into equal non-overlapping segments of, for example, length K (usually N/K is an integer), such that the i^{th} segment is x[(i-1)K+n] for $n=1,\ldots,K$.
-Then, decimation is obtained by taking the average of each segment, ending up with N/K data points to represent the data.
+b) Moving average filtering: An alternative or additional dimensionality reduction technique to downsampling is moving average filtering.
+For every channel, the signal, x[n], n = 1, ..., N, is partitioned into equal non-overlapping segments of, for example, length K (usually N/K is an integer), such that the i^{th} segment is x[(i-1)K+n] for n = 1, ..., K. Then, decimation is obtained by taking the average of each segment, ending up with N/K data points to represent the data.

-Independent component analysis (ICA): Assuming that the measured EEG data is a linear combination (mixture) of signals of interest, artifacts, noise, and other brain activity irrelevant to the task, blind source separation techniques such as ICA are used to separate sources of interest from other contributing signals [138, 126, 166, 120, 99].
-Assuming statistical independence between mixed sources, ICA tackles the problem of source separation on the basis of optimizing an objective function that is appropriate even with limited assumptions on source statistics, including non-Gaussianity, non-whiteness, or nonstationarity [119].
+c) Independent component analysis: Assuming that the measured EEG data are a linear combination (mixture) of signals of interest, artifacts, noise, and other brain activity irrelevant to the task, blind source separation techniques such as ICA are used to separate sources of interest from other contributing signals [99], [120], [126], [138], [166].
+Assuming statistical independence between mixed sources, ICA tackles the problem of source separation on the basis of optimizing an objective function that is appropriate even with limited assumptions on source statistics, including non-Gaussianity, nonwhiteness, or nonstationarity [119].
 Statistical properties of separated source estimates commonly used in objectives include kurtosis (the fourth-order cumulant), negentropy (the difference between the differential entropy of a multivariate Gaussian random variable that has the same covariance as the source estimate vector and the differential entropy of the source estimate vector), mutual information, maximum likelihood fit under the parametric density-mixing model (with Infomax providing one possible realization) [40].

-Channel selection: Another common way to decrease the dimensionality of the EEG data is to choose which EEG channels to use in the BCI setup.
-Using a limited number of sensors has other practical benefits, such as reduced preparation time, which is an important consideration for inhome use of BCI systems.
+d) Channel selection: Another common way to decrease the dimensionality of the EEG data is to choose which EEG channels to use in the BCI setup.
+Using a limited number of sensors has other practical benefits, such as reduced preparation time, which is an important consideration for in-home use of BCI systems.
 One common way to choose the set of channels to retain is to use channels previously shown in the literature to exhibit event detection.
-For example, in addition to the Fz, Cz, and Pz locations of the International 10-20 system, posterior sites and occipital regions are shown to improve BCI performance for ERP/P300 detection [17, 82].
-Rather than using pre-selected sets of channels in BCI systems to consider possible performance changes across different users, adaptive channel selection methods have also been developed.
-Recursive [124, 123] and backward-forward [35] channel selection methods that optimize typing accuracy, and a channel selection method based on maximizing the mutual information between class labels and channel features [88, 46, 139], are shown to improve BCI performance.
+For example, in addition to the Fz, Cz, and Pz locations of the International 10-20 system, posterior sites and occipital regions are shown to improve BCI performance for ERP/P300 detection [17], [82].
+Rather than using preselected sets of channels in BCI systems to consider possible performance changes across different users, adaptive channel selection methods have also been developed.
+Recursive [123], [124] and backward-forward [35] channel selection methods that optimize typing accuracy, and a channel-selection method based on maximizing the mutual information between class labels and channel features [88], [46], [139], are shown to improve BCI performance.